Apply for Dificid (Fidaxomicin) Copay Assistance Now.

 What if I can't afford my Dificid (Fidaxomicin)?

 Copay Patient Assistance may be right for you!
 We believe that high deductibles and copays shouldn’t prevent anyone from receiving the medications they need.
 That’s why at QuickRx, we offer help accessing Dificid (Fidaxomicin) Copay Assistance Programs.
 This is designed to help patients reduce their monthly out-of-pocket costs.
+The entire process including our help and, if you qualify, the copay assistance funds you receive, will always be completely free of charge to you.
+QuickRx will never charge you for any of our extra services.

 Is Dificid covered by insurance?